jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
+= 3.40 =
+* Reduce time between checking stock and saving sessions (race condition between people adding same item to cart)
+* Removed support for WooCommerce < 3.00
+* Bug fix when another plugin causes WC_Order to not exist
+* Allow backend to show quantity in carts even if plugin isn't enabled

 = 3.30 =
 * Add 'stockpending' class to producs that are only virtually out of stock
 * Add 'wc_csr_set_nocache' filter that can be used to disable setting of the no cache constants